Traditional authority: Traditional leaders

 Most of the representatives of any dynasty ruling for more than one generation (kings, emperors, sultans, etc.) would fall into that category.
-Thus, the majority of monarchies and some autocracies, oligarchies, and theocracies would be ruled by traditional leaders.
+Thus, the majority of monarchies and some autocracies and theocracies would be ruled by traditional leaders.

 Often the male head of a common family should be considered a traditional leader.
 This could also be the case in a family-owned business if its director and other leadership positions are chosen based on family ties and/or age.